Applying to ENSP

 - A student may declare a major/minor in ENSP when applying to Sonoma State University as a Freshman.

 - A transfer student with 60 units or more may declare a major/minor in ENSP when applying to Sonoma State University as a Transfer Student.

 - Once enrolled at SSU, a student may apply to change their major or minor to ENSP if they meet the academic requirements and complete the application process outlined below.

-Please note that even undeclared students must apply to the Department.
-All students considering this major/minor should make an appointment to see a faculty member for academic advising prior to starting their application.
+Please note that even undeclared students must apply to change the major or minor.
+All students considering this major/minor are encouraged to seek academic advising prior to starting their application.

-For currently enrolled students at SSU, Fall '16 applications will be announced in August.
-Applications are only accepted during one or two application months each year so if you are interested, we encourage you to apply during one of those application months.
-Applications outside of the stated application months will not be accepted.
+For currently enrolled students at SSU, Fall '17 will be the next aplication period, dates to be determined.
+Applications are only accepted during one or two application windows each year so if you are interested, we encourage you to apply during one of those application windows.
+Applications outside of the stated application windows will not be accepted.

 - Write an essay of no more than 500 words, typed and double spaced.
 Explain how you became interested in the environment, your career goals, and why you feel ENSP is the right major/minor for you.

 - Complete a Change of Major/Minor form.
 Advisor name and chair's signature to be left blank.
 You do not have to declare a study plan/concentration when applying to the department but we encourage you to do so.

-If you have any questions regarding this process, feel free to visit Rachel Carson Hall 18 or call 707/664-2306.
+If you have any questions regarding this process, feel free to visit Rachel Carson Hall 18 or email email@example.com.